-One of the most watched television series in history was The Civil War: A Film by Ken Burns (PBS), and it featured historian and author Shelby Foote, of Greenville, throughout.
-Millions of viewers were glued to the television screen when the series aired.
-Watch the series — notice the camera angles, the music, and the engaging narration — and you will see what made the Civil War series and Shelby Foote so popular.
+One of the most watched television series in history was The Civil War: A Film by Ken Burns (PBS), featuring historian and author Shelby Foote, of Greenville, throughout.
+Millions of viewers watched when the series aired.

-And, in case you are traveling through Texas and wonder if there is a connection with Horton Foote… yes, the two gentlemen were related as cousins.
-They did not grow up together, but Horton Foote was also involved in the Civil War series as the voice of Jefferson Davis.
+If while traveling the Texas Author Adventures Trail, you wonder if a connection exists between Mississippi author Shelby Foote and Texan playwright and screenwriter Horton Foote — yes, the two were cousins.
+They did not grow up together, but their interest in the Civil War was a common thread between them.
+As an author, Shelby Foote was best known for his The Civil War: A Narrative trilogy.
+Horton Foote was involved in the PBS Civil War series as the voice of Jefferson Davis.

-This is the final stop on our Mississippi Trail!
+This is the final stop on our Mississippi Author Adventures Trail.